Deng Ai: Early life and career

 Sometime between 235 and 239, he was sent as a messenger to the capital, Luoyang, where, by chance, he met Sima Yi, who was then serving as the Grand Commandant (太尉) under the Wei government.
 Sima Yi felt that Deng Ai was an extraordinary person so he recruited him and promoted him to the position of a Gentleman of Writing (尚書郎).

 Agricultural and irrigation projects

 Around the time, the Wei state was planning to promote agriculture and stockpile food resources in preparation for military campaigns against its rival states, Shu and Wu.
 Deng Ai was sent to survey the lands from the east of Chen (陳) and Xiang (項) commanderies (around present-day Zhoukou, Henan) to Shouchun (壽春; around present-day Shou County, Anhui), and assess their suitability for agriculture.
 He saw that the lands were fertile but lacked moisture, so they were not fully utilised.
-He suggested to dig irrigation channels to irrigate the land, and open up new canals for transporting goods by water.
+He suggested digging irrigation channels to irrigate the land, and open up new canals for transporting goods by water.